yhojann-cl/open-cpu-database/README.md

 ## For pull requests

-Add your changes to main database file located in `./database/cpu.json` only and run `./builder` for generated all others files.
+Add your changes to main database file located in `./database/cpu.json` only (CI action automatically generate all other files).
 You can also create an issue to report new changes.